sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Building_Packages/README.md

 cppqml-1.0-1.aarch64.rpm
 ```

-The recipe for building the package can be found in a .spec file in the rpm directory, in our exacmple case `rpm/cppqml.spec`.
+The recipe for building the package can be found in a SPEC file in the rpm directory, in our exacmple case `rpm/cppqml.spec`.

 ## Running arbitrary commands

-When you don't have a spec file, or you want to execute a command which is not in the spec, you can use the `mb2 build-shell` command to enter the build environment and execute commands directly.
+When you don't have a SPEC file, or you want to execute a command which is not in the SPEC file, you can use the `mb2 build-shell` command to enter the build environment and execute commands directly.
 You can give the actual command you want to execute as an additional parameter.
 ```nosh
 $ cat >hello.cpp <<END
 #include <iostream>